verhulstm/flask-file-uploader/README.md

 ## Setup
-- Use ubuntu 18.04 (this is what the included Vagrantfile wil setup for you)
+- Use ubuntu 18.04 (this is what the included Vagrantfile will setup for you)

 - Install system package.
 See the `system_package.txt` file. (*Unix)